d-bl/MAE-gf/docs/snowflakes.md

 ## Introduction
 On this page several snowflake-grounds are collected.
 Please see the discussion on the [_Notes_][page-tips] page about the difference between spiders and snowflakes.
+![Snowflake 60][p-snow-60]
+Usually, the little snowflake is drawn as the left picture, on a 60 degree grid.
+Most of the variants shown on this page benefit of extra pins on the sides.
+As in the picture on the right.
+In the prickings below, the pins are not drawn.
+<p style="clear: both"></p>

 ## Binche Snowflake
 [![binche snow][p-binche-snow]][t-binche-snow]